-Yes they are.
-The ATEM Television Production Studio is an entry level hardware piece that, as per it's name, takes the place of an actual TV studio.
+Yes the cameras are compatible with Blackmagic ATEM.
+The ATEM Television Production Studio is an entry level hardware piece that takes the place of an actual TV studio.
 The only thing to keep in mind when setting up your ATEM is that you will not get an image out of the device if the resolution and framerate settings are not the same on both your camera, and your ATEM.

 You should now be seeing a switcher interface.
 This is how you control your ATEM Television Studio.
 You should now be able to adjust your switcher settings.
 First, go to the "gear" in the bottom left.

 Now you should get an option to set your Video Standard.